gopherjs/todomvc/README.md

 The makers of jQuery, TodoMVC, Golang and GopherJS

-Tested with a recent Chrome and Firefox Version.
+Tested with a recent Chrome and Firefox Version